strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 5. Create a producer object to subscribe to topics and produce messages to Kafka.

-    > A client can be a Kafka producer, and consumer, and admin.
+    > A client can be a Kafka producer, consumer, Streams processor, and admin.

 6. Pay attention to error handling.
 It's tricky, but vitally important when connecting and communicating with Kafka.